 Ex: 16 GB of RAM, 512 GB of storage

-The older type of storage with a mechanically spinning platter.
-Cheaper than SSDs for the same capacity, but much slower.
-Still found in some desktop computers for storing large amounts of data.
+The older type of storage using a magnetic platter that spins mechanically at 5,400 or 7,200 RPM.
+A read/write head moves above it to access data.
+Cheaper than SSDs for the same capacity, but much slower, fragile to shocks, and noisy.
+Still found in some desktop computers for cost-effective bulk storage.

 Ex: HDD 1 TB, HDD 2 TB

 Processors designed by Apple for its Mac computers.
 Remarkable for their energy efficiency (long battery life), performance, and quiet operation.
-Each new generation (M1, M2, M3, M4) brings significant improvements.
+Each new generation brings significant improvements.
+Each chip comes in base, Pro, Max, and Ultra variants (least to most powerful).
+The M4 (2024-2025) features a 16-core NPU compatible with Apple Intelligence for on-device text and image generation.

-Ex: MacBook Air M3, MacBook Pro M4 Pro
+Ex: MacBook Air M3, MacBook Pro M4 Pro, Mac Studio M4 Max

 Units that measure a battery's capacity.
 The higher the number, the longer the battery lasts in theory.
 Wh is more accurate for comparing batteries.
 A good laptop battery offers 50–70 Wh.